rookoo-ai/react-native-widget/README.md

 - **Quality Assurance**: CI/CD pipeline with linting and build validation
 - **Community**: Issue templates, PR templates, and code of conduct

-### 🔗 **Compatibility**

-This fork maintains **100% API compatibility** with the original Chatwoot widget.
-If you're migrating from Chatwoot to Rookoo, you only need to:

-1. Update the package: `npm install @rookoo/react-native-widget`
-2. Change the import: `import RookooWidget from '@rookoo/react-native-widget'`
-3. Update your `baseUrl` to your Rookoo installation
-4. Replace `ChatWootWidget` with `RookooWidget` in your JSX

-### 🙏 **Credits**

-We extend our gratitude to the original [Chatwoot team](https://github.com/chatwoot) for creating the foundational widget that made this adaptation possible.

 ## Configuration Options

 ### Props